 Dr. Kruse was drawn to SGU based on the school’s history of strong licensing exam scores and residency placements.
 But he also realized that going to school in Grenada would offer an incredible life experience.

-“The opportunity to succeed just like at a US school combined with the added benefit of experiencing a new culture and environment was just too much for me to pass up,” he explains.
+“The opportunity to succeed just like at a US school combined with the benefit of experiencing a new culture and environment was just too much for me to pass up,” he explains.

 While you might be intimidated at the thought of pursuing a competitive medical specialty, Dr. Kruse encourages you to stay focused and work hard.
 And if you’re thinking about attending SGU, consider this perspective: